GaetanPelletier/NLP_Disaster_Tweets_Kaggle/README.md

 - The metric used is "F1-score".

-- The algortihm developed in this Notebook achieved a F1-score of about 82% on the test set (The score is calculated by the Kaggle platform).
+- The algortihm developed in this Notebook achieved a F1-score of about 82% on the test set (calculated by the Kaggle platform).